 The guidance department is excited to introduce you to the Naviance Family Connection program for students, parents/guardians, and counselors.
 This web-based program will assist you with setting personal goals and making career and college planning decisions.
 There are numerous activities such as Learning Styles Inventory, Personality Inventory, Career Interest Inventory, and College Search.
 “Family Connection” is linked with “Counselor’s Office” and will allow your guidance counselor to view your results and assist you with making important choices on your future plans.
 It will also provide you with detailed information and research on career and college options.
 We encourage you to begin using Naviance immediately and often.
 As always, your counselor is here to assist you in this process.

 Exploration of such plans should be accomplished as early as possible utilizing information in the guidance resource center and discussion of specific programs with one’s counselor.
 Students are encouraged to meet with representatives from a variety of schools and programs who are regularly scheduled in the center.

 Study of schools should not begin later than the junior year because of the importance of making on-site visits.
 College applications are usually filed in the fall of the senior year; however, there are exceptions that should be discussed with the counselor.
 Intelligent and realistic decisions about plans will result from considering your interests and desires, aptitudes and academic achievement and intellectual or vocational potential.

 Scholarships and Awards

-This program offers high school students the opportunity to take college courses and receive credit towards both their high school and college graduation from a Massachusetts state college or university.
+This program offers students the opportunity to take college courses and receive credit towards both their high school and college graduation from a Massachusetts state college or university.
 Junior or senior students are eligible to participate if they satisfy the entrance criteria: a GPA of 3.0 or better; receive a recommendation from a teacher, guidance counselor, and/or principal; and successfully complete the application process.
-All dual enrollment applications must be received before the start of the Junior or Senior Year.
+All dual enrollment applications must be received before the start of the junior or senior year.